dirdr/neural_network_from_scratch/README.md

 ```

 ## Interactive usage
-You can also play with an interactive gui, drawing your own number and see what the trained model guess.
+You can also play with an interactive gui for the mnist exemple, drawing your own number and see what the trained model guess.

 ```txt
 Run in GUI mode